Identifying and Prioritizing Critical Evidence Gaps

 - Impact of direct patient care services provided by managed care pharmacy on patient outcomes.

 These pillars are intentionally broad and expected to evolve as the health care system changes, managed care pharmacy practitioners transform their work, and new technologies and data capabilities become available.

-- New in 2021: Disparities in designing and delivering health care through managed care pharmacy, while considering diversity, equity, and inclusion as well as social determinants of health.
+- Disparities in designing and delivering health care through managed care pharmacy, while considering diversity, equity, and inclusion as well as social determinants of health (SDOH).

 - Drugs approved in an expedited manner by FDA as they typically have very limited clinical or economic evidence at the time of launch.

-- Drugs or clinical care services whose price and/or expected use would have a significant impact on the managed care pharmacy budget.
+- Drugs or clinical care services where price and/or expected use would have a significant impact on the managed care pharmacy budget.

 - Potential opportunities for outcomes-based contracting.

 - Impact of legislative activities and policies.